sRassmann/YODA/README.md

 The options and their default values are defined in the [`configs/defaults.yml`](configs/defaults.yml) file.
 You can either add configs or cmd-line flags to the train script.
 Child nodes (`c`) of parents nodes (`p`) can be specifiec in the dot notation (`--p.c <value>`), so e.g. the batch size can be set using `--data.batch_size <value>`.
-Note that, again, the configs are overwritten from right to left, and that cmd flags overwrite the respective configs, e.g. assume we want to train the BraTS model on the RS with an effective batch size of 96 (12*8).
+Note that, again, the configs are overwritten from left to right, and cmd flags overwrite the respective configs, e.g. assume we want to train the BraTS model on the RS with an effective batch size of 96 (12*8):
 ```bash
 python train/train_yoda_ddp.py -n empire_strikes_back \
   output/brats_FLAIR_from_T1T2/config.yml configs/datasets/rs_train.yml \